vijay-eis/rfcs/text/0000-localizing-api-messages.md

 ## Motivation

-- Help users understand the information coming from the application backend as they can relate to it  better when it is in a language they understand
+- Help users understand the information coming from the application backend using a language they understand better
 - To allow FOLIO platform to be used by users across the world
 - To create a tremendous opportunity for growth that we can never could have achieved within just one country.